 Rabbi Kalisch and Rabbi Shatzkes had a serious dilemma.
 The Nazis were pressing their allies for a global “final solution” to the Jewish problem.
 Six months earlier, Japan had participated in the Wannsee Conference, where the idea of a genocidal “final solution” became not just German policy, but Axis policy as well.

-Six months earlier, the Japanese High Command called on two prominent Rabbis.
+Six months earlier, the Japanese High Command detained two prominent Rabbis.
 Reb Shimon Kalisch was the older of the two.
-The other rabbi was Reb Moses Shatzkes, a well known Talmudic scholar.
+The other rabbi, Reb Moses Shatzkes, was a well known Talmudic scholar.
 As the two entered the interrogation room with their translators, they knew the survival of 26,000 souls were in their hands.

 The Japanese High Command and the Rabbis were an odd couple.